 The Veterans Against Police Abuse (VAPA) was founded on 17 September 2009 (Constitution Day) and is dedicated to ensuring the sacrifices of our Soldiers, Marines, Sailors, Airmen and Patriotic Citizens remain unblemished by the un-American stain of police abuse.

-Those who don't believe there is a major crisis concerning police misconduct, we invite you to subscribe to the feed at the CATO Institute's National Police Misconduct Reporting Project.
+Those who do not yet realize that there is a major crisis concerning police misconduct are invited to subscribe to the feed at the CATO Institute's National Police Misconduct Reporting Project.
 You will be amazed.
 You can also view the project on Facebook.

-If you want to show your support, please register an account on our forum and share your experiences and ideas.
-We thank those of you who have labored for our liberty whether veteran or not, and invite you to join us in our pursuits.
+If you would like to support our efforts, please register an account with us and join us on our Facebook page.
+We thank those of you who have labored for our liberty whether a military veteran, or a veteran of the effort to restore American liberty, and we invite you to join us in our pursuits.

 Police abuse doesn't require bruises or blood.
 It often comes in the form of unlawful arrest or an arrest for victimless or petty crimes charged only to justify the physical display of state sponsored power.
 The keys to police abuse are insecurity and a lack of respect for American freedom and principles.
 Police abuse is both cowardly and un-American.